 Welcome to my Lipedema story!
 If you are reading this you probably have or suspect you might have Lipedema.
 If you suspect you have Lipedema please read the other information on my site on how to recognize, diagnose and treat your Lipedema as soon as possible!
 Starting treatment early is paramount to halting the progression of the disease!

 As for my story I was born at a normal weight and never had weight issues all through elementary and most of my middle school years.
 However, when I hit puberty the normal body parts starting changing (hips rounding, more curve in the waist and enlargement of the breasts) and my mother and family doctor said everything was progressing normally.
-Outside of normal monthly cycle I never changed my eating habits, physical activity or noticed any body pain outside of some moderately painful monthly menstrual issues.
+My eating habits and physical activity levels did not change during this time.

 I would have to say sometime in my mid high school years I noticed my hips and thighs were growing a little larger even though I had not changed anything else in life (including my diet).
 I remember school shopping with mom and her commenting on how I had to go up in size in my pants to fit my slow growing lower body area.
 At the time she wasn’t concerned as she knew my eating habits were normal and it was probably caused by my limited physical activity.
 I agreed with her and didn’t give it a second thought.